sacarlson/stellar_federation_emailer/readme.md

 * With just 21 XLM you can have anyone added to federation database and the will have a funded account.

+* Uses branched stellar bridge to allow monitoring of XLM transactions

 * Is now running as federation server on Funtracker.site anchor, but the new accounts it creates are only testnet as proof of concept and test.

-* It's a good example on how to setup and make use of a bridge
+* It's a good example on how to setup and make use of a stellar bridge (modified in this case)

 After payment is sent it is first detected by the bridge monitor that does a callback that adds the transaction to the federation db.
 The federation_processor then scans for all un-processed payments to be forwarded, creates funded accounts and emails the funds to the email addresses.
 The email contains a URL link to a my_wallet that provides the receiver access to the funds with just a click.